emptymalei/StatisticalPhysics/equilibrium/most-probable-distribution.rst

 In reality, these calculations becomes really hard when the number of particles gets large.
 For benchmark purpose, I did the calculations in serial on a MacBook Pro (15-inch, 2018) with 2.2 GHz Intel Core i7 and 16 GB 2400 MHz DDR4.
 It takes about 20min to work out the 5 by 5 grid.
-The calculation time is scaling up as :math:`2^N` where :math:`N` is the total number of particles, if we do not implement any parallel computations.
+The calculation time is scaling up as :math:`2^N` where :math:`N` is the total number of particles, if we do not implement any parallel computations or other tricks.

 References